grafana/slo-workshop-breakouts/lab1/Breakout_1_Case_Study.md

 ## Wrapping up

-**Instructions:** *Debrief as a group if time permits, otherwise, reflect individually post-workshop*
+*Debrief as a group if time permits, otherwise, reflect individually post-workshop*

 1. The importance of data and stakeholder collaboration in setting SLIs and SLOs.
 2. How you can apply what you learned to your own organization.